 Contact Us Today

 If your loved one died under circumstances that lead you to believe that someone else was responsible, justice demands a response.
-And the sooner you act, the better your chances will be, since evidence tends to deteriorate over time.
-Speak with a trusted Bellingham wrongful death lawyer by contacting Brett McCandlis Brown & Conner today by calling or filling out our online contact form so that we can schedule a free case consultation with you.
+And the sooner you act, the better your chances will be since evidence tends to deteriorate over time.
+Speak with a trusted Bellingham wrongful death attorney by contacting Brett McCandlis Brown & Conner today by calling or filling out our online contact form so that we can schedule a free case consultation with you.

 You don’t need to worry that you can’t afford us.
 Since we work on a contingency fee structure, we will charge you nothing until and unless we win your case and you actually receive compensation.
 At that point, our legal fees will amount to a percentage of your compensation – and if you receive nothing, our bill is zero.
 We serve clients in Columbia, Alabama Hill, Fairhaven, and elsewhere in Bellingham and the state of Washington.